Miltant/Shootmania-TAS/documentation/input files.md

     - The **yaw**: a floating-point number (eg. `1.114`) which specifies the angle in radians that the crosshair lack to be pointing to the North.
 So `0` is pointing straight to the North, `1.570796` and `-1.570796` (=+-π/2) are pointing to the East and to the West, and `3.141592` (=π) is pointing to the South.

     You can either write:
-    - Both these numbers next to each other like `aim 0.856 1.114`;
+    - Both these numbers next to each other eg. `aim 0.856 1.114`;
-    - Only one of these, leaving the other as it was for the previous frame, like `aim pitch 0.856` or `aim yaw 1.114`.
+    - Only one of these, leaving the other as it was for the previous frame, eg. `aim pitch 0.856` or `aim yaw 1.114`.

 - `fl` starts holding freelook, and `nofl` releases it.
 - `#` introduces a comment.
 A line that doesn't start with a frame number is automatically considered a comment, regardless of its content.